Hadokane/CCI_PP4_Radicool_Store/README.md

 - Buttons, links & form inputs changing colour on `:hover` to show user interaction is possible.

-- Cards increasing in size on `:hover` to show user is interacting with it.
+- Cards increasing in size on `:hover` to show the user is interacting with it.

 [Back to top ↑](#radicool)